blueluchador/CleanArchitecture/README.md

 ## Local Development Setup

-To run the Clean Architecture application locally you need the following:
+To run the application locally you need the following:

 * Windows, macOS or Linux development machine
   - For Windows, [Git Bash](https://git-scm.com/download/win) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) is recommended